 \section{Experiments}

-To verify the role of PILD in both providing stable physical guidance and improving physical consistency of training, we conduct experiments on four datasets, covering applications in engineering systems and scientific machine learning.
-Due to space limitations, details for each experiment, baseline methods and ablations are provided in the Appendix \ref{A5} and \ref{A6}; only key settings and results are presented here.
-In the tables, the bold data is the best one and the underlined one has the second best performance.
+To evaluate whether PILD provides stable physical guidance and improves physical consistency during training, we conduct experiments on four datasets covering engineering systems and scientific machine learning.
+Due to space limitations, details for each experiment, baseline methods, and ablations are provided in Appendix \ref{A5} and \ref{A6}; only key settings and results are presented here.
+For fairness, all compared methods use the same train/test splits, input variables, preprocessing pipeline, normalization factors, and evaluation metrics within each benchmark.
+Baselines are selected to cover classical engineering estimators, deterministic neural predictors, PINN-style models, and diffusion or flow-based generative models, so the comparisons are intended to evaluate both task-specific accuracy and the effect of physics-informed generative modeling under matched data conditions.
+When $\pm$ values are reported in tables, they denote the standard deviation across different generated samples or evaluated trajectories within a single trained-model evaluations.
+In the tables, bold values indicate the best performance and underlined values indicate the second-best performance.